CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Answer:

-Scattering at moderate angles requires a head-on collision, the probability of which increases with the number of target atoms in the path of
+Scattering at moderate angles requires head-on collision the probability of which increases with the number of target atoms in the path of $\alpha$ -particles which increases linearly with the thickness of the gold foil and therefore the linear dependence between the number of $\alpha$ -particles scattered at a moderate angle and the thickness t of the gold foil.

-Q1.(d) Answer the following questions, which help you understand the difference between Thomson’s model and Rutherford’s model better.
-In which model is it completely wrong to ignore multiple scattering for the calculation of the average angle of scattering of
+In which model is it completely wrong to ignore multiple scattering for the calculation of the average angle of scattering of $\alpha$ -particles by a thin foil?

 Answer: